 The trails and outdoor activities at Cabrillo National Monument are open daily which means that you can visit the statue of Juan Rodriguez Cabrillo, the hiking trails, and the tide pools.

 Junior Ranger books and badges, maps, and visitor information are available at an outdoor station located next to the Visitor Center.
-A ranger is on duty every day from 11 a.m. to 3 p.m. to offer the Junior Ranger program.
+A ranger is on duty every day to offer the Junior Ranger program.

 20. Plan a San Diego Staycation